Arginine Functions in the Body

 1. Enhanced Heart Health

 One of these is arginine, which is beneficial for heart health due to its role in producing nitric oxide.
 Nitric oxide aids in the relaxation of blood vessels, therefore, reducing blood pressure and enhancing circulation.
 This increase in blood flow allows oxygen and nutrients to travel to tissues more effectively, reducing the risk of heart disease and improving performance.
+Arginine supplementation is proven to reduce symptoms of angina (chest pain caused by insufficient blood flow to the heart) and may be beneficial in patients with heart failure.

 2. Enhanced Exercise Performance

 In athletes and bodybuilders, this can improve endurance and reduce fatigue, leading to greater productivity (13Trusted Source).
-This increased delivery of nutrients allows muscles to work harder and recover faster, making it a hot commodity for pre-workout formulas.
+This increased delivery of nutrients allows muscles to work harder and recover faster, making it a hot commodity for pre workout formulas.
+Additionally, since arginine encourages protein synthesis, it helps to grow and repair lean muscle tissue more quickly, which is imperative for your muscles following an aggressive workout.

 3. Muscle Growth and Recovery